Kong/kong-dist-google-cloud/README.md

       * the cluster type created for the GKE cluster deployed previously
       * the Kong image (*for different version*)
       * the Admin and Proxy port for Kong containers
+      * the Admin and Proxy allowed CIDR for Kong

     When ready, deploy with the following command: